petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/support-access.md

 ![Figure 2: The general activities panel shows any changes to Support Access.](./support-access/images/02.png)

-DXP Cloud also sends an email to all team members when the Support Access setting changes.
+Liferay Cloud also sends an email to all team members when the Support Access setting changes.

 ![Figure 3: An email lets everyone know when the Support Access setting changes.](./support-access/images/03.png)